 The aim of windowing methods lies in obtaining estimates for or bounds on the macroscopic properties of inhomogeneous materials on the basis of - typically non-periodic volume elements that are referred to as mesoscopic test windows, observation windows or, in short, "windows".
-These volume elements typically are too small to be RVEs, so that the results of windowing analysis tend to pertain to specific samples rather than to a material and are, accordingly, referred to as apparent (rather than effective) material properties.
+These volume elements typically are too small to be proper RVEs (i.e., they are SVEs in the sense of section 5.1), so that the results of windowing analysis tend to pertain to specific samples rather than to a material and are, accordingly, referred to as apparent (rather than effective) material properties.